StianL82/css-frameworks-ca/README.md

 ### Running

-Run npm install and npm run dev.
-[Link to page](https://stianl-css-frameworks-ca.netlify.app/).
+To run the git version, you will have to use npm install and npm run dev.
+[Link to page](https://stianl-css-frameworks-ca.netlify.app/). kan be found here.
-(The live link only contains css and not JavaScript as we haven't learned how to do this properly yet.)
+(The live Netlify link only contains css and not JavaScript, as we haven't learned how to do this properly yet.)

 ### Contributing